ArmandPhilippot/dotig/README.md

 Then, let you guide with the menu.
 Or, you can also use Dotig via CLI.

-If it is the first time you run Dotig, you may want to use the `--verbose` option.
+If it is the first time you run Dotig, you may want to use `--interactive` and `--verbose` options.
 See [CLI options](#options).
 It is not required, but this way you can understand what is done.

 ## CLI